HealthML/Math4ML/book/chapter_calculus/overview_calculus.md

 2. **Overfitting vs. generalization:** A model that perfectly minimizes $R_{\mathrm{emp}}$ (especially with limited data) can overfit, achieving low training error but higher true risk on new data.
 3. **Statistical guarantees:** Under standard assumptions (e.g. i.i.d.\ sampling, sufficient data), $R_{\mathrm{emp}}$ converges uniformly to $R$ as $n\to\infty$, and minimizers of the empirical risk converge to minimizers of the true risk.

-Observe that maximizing a function $f$ (such as a log-likelihood function) is equivalent to minimizing $-f$,so optimization problems are typically phrased in terms of minimization without loss of generality.
+Observe that maximizing a function $g$ (such as a log-likelihood function of a probabilistic model) is equivalent to minimizing $-g$,so optimization problems are typically phrased in terms of minimization without loss of generality.
 This convention (which we follow here) eliminates the need to discuss minimization and maximization separately.

-Thus, in machine learning, the entire machinery of multivariate calculus, gradients, Jacobians, Hessians, and descent algorithms is in service of **empirical risk minimization**: we view training as an optimization problem over a high‑dimensional parameter space, seeking the parameter vector $\mathbf{w}^*$ that minimizes our **cost function** (also called an **objective function**).
+Thus, in machine learning, the entire machinery of multivariate calculus, gradients, Jacobians, Hessians, and descent algorithms is in service of **empirical risk minimization**: we view training as an optimization problem over a high‑dimensional parameter space, seeking the parameter vector $\boldsymbol{\theta}^*$ that minimizes our **cost function** (also called an **objective function**).
-The cost function may have multiple local minima, saddle points, and flat regions.
-Understanding the geometry of these landscapes is crucial for effective optimization.
 With this motivation in mind, we now recall the basic definitions of extrema, local versus global minima, gradients and Hessians.

 ```{tableofcontents}